PC-Admin/blog/michael5collins.com/content/post/cursor-vs-claude-code/index.md

 - The UX is a fair bit more integrated into the VSCode environment.
 - Faster, seems to use more parallelism of agents
 - Does better looking and clearer code-base walk-throughs
-- Has more models (Claude/ChatGPT/Gemini and their in-house model)
+- Has more models (Claude/ChatGPT/Gemini and their in-house model Composer)
 - Better at searching the internet seemingly (particularly with ChatGPT/Gemini)

 ### Claude Code